metildachee/snakie/README.md

 <img src="img/version-4/multi_player_logs_updated.gif"/>

 ### Limitations
-1. Grossly insecure; iykyk
+1. Insecure; iykyk
-2. Blatantly inadequate approach
+2. Inadequate approach
-3. Slow performance and many deprecations
+3. Slow performance
-4. Single player must have at least 1 Gist on their account, otherwise application will have unpredictable behaviour
+4. Single player must have at least 1 Gist on their account
-5. No mobile too 😅
+5. Not suitable for playing on mobile devices

 ## Snakie version 3 - Real time multi-player (coming soon)
 This version would allow multiple players to play at the same time.